 - Adventures of Lolo II and III - The American versions of both games contained some puzzles lifted from older Eggerland games that were never released in America.
 The Japanese versions of these games, titled Adventures of Lolo and Adventures of Lolo II (the first American Adventures of Lolo consisted entirely of recycled puzzles, and was therefore not released in Japan) contained new, harder puzzles instead.
 However, some of the puzzles from the Japanese Adventures of Lolo also ended up in the American Adventures of Lolo III.

-- Battletoads - The Japanese version is a bit easier than the western releases, which is not saying much.
-Notably, Level 3 has lots of extra jump ramps, no midair ramps (and completely removed the island jumping section with the flashing exclamation mark) and doesn't speed up at the very end; similarly, the Hypno-orb in Level 11 moves slower.
-The player also has 5 lives per continue by default (instead of 3), which requires a cheat code to enable in other versions of the game.
+- Battletoads - While still not a cakewalk, the Japanese version is much, MUCH easier than the legendarily difficult western releases.
+There are so many differences in obstacle placement in every level that a full list of them would take up quite a bit of space.
+For example, Level 3 has lots of extra jump ramps, no midair ramps, completely removed the island jumping section with the flashing exclamation mark, and doesn't speed up at the very end.
+The player also has 5 continues and 5 lives per continue by default (instead of 3), which requires a cheat code to enable in other versions of the game.

 - Bionic Commando - The western version changes around the difficulty of certain areas a bit.
 Generally, the early areas of the game were made much harder and the later sections were made easier.